Inclement Weather Information

 It's our intention to provide you with the information you need regarding the status of Cheyenne State offices in the event of a winter weather incident.

-The only person who may close Cheyenne area offices because of weather is the Governor.
+Only the Governor may close Cheyenne area offices because of weather conditions.

 Winter Storm Statement